 Question to deal with might include;

 -What are the traditions in your culture that will affect me as your spouse?

-– Are there childhood event that shaped your life and how will it affect us in the future?
+– Are there childhood events that shaped your life and how will they affect us in the future?

 – What lifestyle changes will I need to make?

 -What sexual relationship have you had in the past and how did it shape your view about sex?

 Talking through these differences may not be easy but it can help a couple build their relationship on a more solid foundation.

 10) Premarital Counseling Helps You Understand God’s Design For Marriage

 To have a successful marriage as Christian couples we must first understand God’s original intent for marriage.
 The premarital counselor can provide this information and help you to understand the biblical basis for marriage.